 The entire Track A grievance process, including any appeal, will generally be completed in no more than 165 business days from the notice of the Formal Complaint.
-This time period does not include the period the parties attempted, but failed, to reach a resolution using the restorative practices alternative, if applicable.
 In such a case, the grievance process timeframe will be extended by the time the parties spent exploring that alternative.

-At its discretion, the University may temporarily delay the grievance process or provide a limited extension of its usual time frames for good cause with written notice to the parties of the reasons for and the delay.
+At its discretion, the University may temporarily delay the grievance process or provide a limited extension of its usual time frames for good cause with written notice to the parties of the reasons for the delay.
 Good cause considerations may include, but are not limited to, the absence of a party, the party's advisor, or a witness; concurrent law enforcement activity or civil proceeding; or the need for language assistance or other accommodation.